tinymce/tinymce-docs/tinydrive/tinydrive-api/standalone.md

 ## tinydrive.start

-Start is similar to pick and browser the difference is that method doesn't have a way of closing the dialog.
-This can be useful when you want to lauch Tiny Drive from an url where there is no application to place the files into it would just be a generic storage solution.
+Start is similar to pick and browse, the main difference is that method doesn't have a way of closing the dialog.
+This can be useful when you want to lauch Tiny Drive from an url where there is no application to insert the files into.
+This might be useful when you want to launch Tiny Drive from an url but not part of a bigger application.

 ### Example